-As at June 30, 2018, the Company had working capital of \$3,653,304 (December 31, 2017 - \$6,535,893).
+As at September 30, 2018, the Company had working capital of \$503,322 (December 31, 2017 - \$6,535,893).
 The Company has continuing royalty income that will vary depending on royalty ounces received, the price of gold, and foreign exchange rates on US royalty payments.
 The Company manages the capital structure and makes adjustments in light of changes in economic conditions and the risk characteristics of the underlying assets.
 In order to maintain or adjust the capital structure, the Company may issue new shares through public and/or private placements, sell assets, or return capital to shareholders.
-Subsequent to quarter end, the Company entered into a credit facility agreement with Sprott Private Resource Lending (Collector), LP ("Sprott") providing EMX with a US \$5,000,000 senior secured credit facility.
-The US \$5,000,000 loan made under the Credit Facility will mature on May 2, 2019 and carries an annual interest rate of 12%, payable monthly.
-The Company estimates it will need additional financing within the next 12 months to repay the credit facility and undertake its current business plan.
+In October 2018 EMX's associated entity, IG Copper LLC notified EMX that the sale of the Malmyzh project for US \$200 million has closed.
+The initial cash distribution to EMX by IGC of US \$65 million was received in October 2018.
+A second cash distribution to EMX (up to US \$4 million) will be completed upon the remaining funds being released from escrow.
+Management believes with the distribution received as part of the sale of Malmyzh, it will have sufficient working capital to undertake its current business plan for the next twelve months and the budgets associated with those plans.